-Hypoglycemia is a condition that occurs when your blood sugar (glucose) is too low.
+Low blood sugar is a condition that occurs when the body's blood sugar (glucose) decreases and is too low.

 Symptoms you may have when your blood sugar gets too low include:

 In many people with diabetes, low blood sugar occurs every time with nearly the same symptoms.

 Some symptoms, like hunger or sweating, occur when blood sugar is only slightly low.
 More severe symptoms, such as unclear thinking or seizure, occur when the blood sugar is much lower (less than 40 mg/dL or 2.2 mmol/L).

 Even if you do not have symptoms, your blood sugar could still be too low.
 You may not even know you have low blood sugar until you faint, have a seizure, or go into a coma.
 If you have diabetes, ask your health care provider if wearing a continuous glucose monitor and sensor can help you detect when your blood sugar is getting too low to help prevent symptoms.

 If you have diabetes, keeping good control of your blood sugar can help prevent low blood sugar.
 Talk to your doctor if you're not sure about the causes and symptoms of low blood sugar.

 When you have low blood sugar, the reading will be lower than 70 mg/dL (3.9 mmol/L) on your glucose monitor.